Recently Diagnosed with Leukemia?

 What Kind of Doctor Should I See?

-Leukemia is a type of blood cancer.
-Many patients are already seeing a blood specialist, called a hematologist, at the time they're diagnosed with leukemia.
-If that's the case, you're likely to be treated for leukemia by the hematologist.
-That's because most hematologists are are board-certified in hematology and medical oncology.
+Many people diagnosed with leukemia—a type of blood cancer—are already seeing a blood specialist, called a hematologist.
+If that's the case for you, this doctor will likely oversee leukemia treatment.
+Most hematologists are board-certified in both hematology and medical oncology.

-If you weren’t diagnosed by a hematologist, you should look for a hematologic oncologist for your leukemia treatment plan.
+If you weren’t diagnosed by a hematologist, your first step is to find a hematologic oncologist who can develop your leukemia treatment plan.

-When evaluating the cancer specialists in your area, consider their experience, their access to the latest treatments including clinical trials, and how close they are to you since you’ll have multiple appointments at the cancer center.
+When evaluating the cancer specialists in your area, consider their experience and access to the latest treatment options, including clinical trials.
+If possible, choose a specialist in a convenient location, as you will likely have multiple appoints.

 Radiation Oncologist